wtp43/obsidian-vault/Projects/NBA ML/RL Model Design.md

 		- calculate underdog winning ratio for underdogs with odds > 3
 			- cap probability based on this
 			- we should also consider the total player rating difference
+			- here we should also separate massive underdogs and coinflip matches (we should find the distinction through data analysis: at what point of the odds do the probability of underdog winning have a sharp drop)
 	- Now with an edge, we can use kelly criterion
 - We are essentially looking for which lines look "sketchy", not which lines are priced correctly
 	- this leads us to betting more favourably on mispriced underdogs